ad-si/adriansieber-com/content/2019-11-27_purely_functional_programming/index.md

 &nbsp;

-\normalsize
+\normalize

-\* While not strictly part of the definiton, there are no commonly used untyped pure FP languages
+\* While not strictly part of the definition, there are no commonly used untyped pure FP languages